Using a chain saw

 Second, when you move from place to place with the saw running, even if it’s only to the next branch, always remove your right hand from the back handle and carry the saw at your side with your left hand holding the front handle.
 Then if you trip or stumble, there’s no way the saw’s engine can accelerate and start the chain spinning.

-And finally, buy safety gear and wear it.
+Buy safety gear and wear it.
 Special chaps will often stop a moving chain and save your thigh.
 A helmet with a face screen and ear protection is a convenient way to keep head, eye and ear protection handy in one comfortable package.
-Wear steel-toed, cut-resistant boots to complete your head-to-toe protection.
-You'll find this gear at chain saw dealers.
+Wear steel-toed, cut-resistant boots and a long-sleeved shirt to protect against the inevitable scratches.
+You’ll find this gear at chain saw dealers.

 Plan a strategy for cutting up the tree